sowa-gregory/payload2vbs_converter/readme.md

 ## Usage

 The tool is written in Python version 2.
-Only standard build-in libraries are used, no additional modules must be installed.
+Only standard build-in libraries are used, no additional modules need to be installed.
 Run the tool by following command line:

 ```shell
 python payload2vbs_converter.py [filename]